Designs in finite classical polar spaces: Derived and residual designs

-\begin{remark} Our polar space version of the residual design feels a bit more remote from the subspace version in~\cite{Kiermaier-Laue-2015} than what is the case for the derived design.
+\begin{remark} While the polar space version of the derived design in Theorem~\ref{thm:derived} is a straightforward generalization of the subspace version in~\cite{Kiermaier-Laue-2015}, our approach to the residual design in polar spaces in Theorem~\ref{thm:residual} feels somewhat more distant.
 The reason is that it involves a change of the type of the ambient polar space.
+One might look for a similar construction where the ambient space is restricted to a proper subspace $U$ of the same type.
+The largest possible and hence natural choice of such a subspace is $U = L^\perp$ with a hyperbolic line $L$.
+Restricting the polar space $\PS$ to $U$, the rank drops by one.
+Therefore, for a meaningful definition, one would expect that also the strength of the resulting notion of a residual design drops by one compared to the starting design on $\PS$. \footnote{The residual of a classical $t$-$(v,k,\lambda)$ design on a $v$-element set $V$ has the parameters $(t-1)$-$(v-1,k,\lambda')$ with a certain value $\lambda'$.
+In the polar space setting, the role of $v$ is taken over by the rank $r$.
+Hence, we would expect that the residual of a $t$-$(r,k,\lambda)_Q$ polar space design has the parameters $(t-1)$-$(r-1,k,\lambda'')_Q$.}

-One might want to look for a similar construction restricting the design to the codimension~$2$ subspace $L^\perp$ where $L$ is a hyperbolic line.
-In this case, the restriction of $\PS$ to $L^\perp$ is a polar space of the same type and rank one less.
-However, we checked computationally that this construction in general does not give a $(t-1)$-design, which contradicts what one would expect from a meaningful definition of the residual design.
-For the $2$-$(4,3,3)_{\Omega^+(2)}$ design constructed (see Section \ref{sec:results}), only $15$ out of the $4320$ hyperbolic lines lead to a $1$-$(3,3,2)_{\Omega^+(2)}$ design and for the constructed $2$-$(4,3,6)_{\Omega(2)}$ design, no hyperbolic line leads to a $1$-design. \end{remark}
+However, this is not generally the case.
+We checked computationally that for the constructed $2$-$(4,3,3)_{\Omega^+(2)}$ design (see Section \ref{sec:results}), only $15$ out of the $4320$ hyperbolic lines lead to a $1$-$(3,3,2)_{\Omega^+(2)}$ design, and for the constructed $2$-$(4,3,6)_{\Omega(2)}$ design, no hyperbolic line leads to a $1$-design. \end{remark}

-So far, we got analogs of the constructions of the supplementary, the reduced, the derived and the residual design of given designs $D$ in a polar space.
-In the theory of block and subspace designs, there is a further general construction, the dual design.
+So far, we have analogs of the supplementary, the reduced, the derived and the residual design in polar spaces.
+In the theory of block and subspace designs, there is a further general construction, the dual (or complementary) design.
 However, we did not find a convincing counterpart of that construction.
 Our feeling is that there might not be such a thing, since the classical construction of the dual design is based on the fact that the underlying subset resp.~subspace lattice is self-dual, which however is not true for the poset of all subspaces of a polar space.